-These policies are made available to staff through the University web pages (http://www.bbk.ac.uk/committees/research-integrity/) and are referenced in College induction processes.
+These policies are made available to staff through the College's Research Integrity web pages and are referenced in College induction processes.

-All these policies were reviewed and updated in the 19/20 academic year with the next review due in 2022.
+All these policies were reviewed and updated in 2022 with the next review due in 2024.

 The College is a subscriber to the Research Integrity Office and attends the annual conference.